fims-tv/RESTSample1.1/README.md

 # FIMS v1.1 RESTful Reference Implementation

 This folder contains the REST sample implementation for the FIMS v1.1 version of the specification.
 This is the first version of FIMS with support for REST and adds a JSON data binding alongside an XML data binding.

 The implementation is written in Scala and has been tested on the Java v1.7 platform.
 The code is licensed under an open source Apache 2.0 license.

 The implementation is for a server that can run mock jobs and pretend to be a repository, suitable for study and use in testing by developers but not intended for day-to-day professional deployment.
 It is not a full implementation of a media service and cannot capture, transfer, transform or store content.

+## Bootstrapping

+To run this server, you need to:

+1. Build the package including the server and all its dependencies using maven.
+An install of maven and a recent Java SDK is required.
+2. Unpack the server in its own folder.
+3. Run the server.

+Each step is described in the following subsections.

+### Building the server

+To build the server, first install Apache maven.
+Then in the root folder of this project, run:

+    mvn package

+This will download a set of dependent libraries, build the FIMS rest implementation from source in the `target` folder, build some tests, run the tests and create a self-contained deployment package.

+### Unpack the server distribution

+Create a separate folder from this one, for example `/tmp/fims-rest` and unzip the file `target/fims-rest-0.3.zip` that has been created by the build process.
+For example:

+    mkdir /tmp/fims-rest
+    cp target/fims-rest-0.3.zip /tmp/fims-rest/.
+    cd /tmp/fims-rest
+    unzip fims-rest-0.3.zip

-## Running the server
+### Running the server

 To run the server, you need to have a Java runtime installed.
 This implementation has been tested on a v1.7 platform.
 All other required libraries are included with the distribution.
 This implementation should run on Windows, Mac and Linux systems.

 Download and install a Java runtime from http://www.java.com

 To run the server, open a terminal and unzip the distribution into new folder/directory.
 Open a terminal or command shell and cd to that directory.
-You can choose to run the implementation in two different
-containers: an Apache CXF container (http://cxf.apache.org/); the Oracle Jersey (https://jersey.java.net/) RESTful reference implementation.
+You can choose to run the implementation in two different containers: an Apache CXF container (http://cxf.apache.org/); the Oracle Jersey (https://jersey.java.net/) RESTful reference implementation.
 On Linux or Mac, type one of ...

 1. ./fims-rest-cxf.sh
 2. ./fims-rest-jersy.sh